Remi-p/Battleship/README.md

 * Random fires of the IA are managed in the `play` method of *IA*, extending *Player*
 	* Random coordinates are generated from `getRandomCoordinates` of *Grid*
 	* They keep being generated while none have been encounter satisfying every conditions of `checkHit` (*Grid*)

+## Updated drawing

+* A `debug` drawing can still be made by using the same name command during Play mode.
+See [debug.svg](debug.svg)
+* `view`, on the contrary, only shows the full grid of the current player, and the missed/touched fires he made against his opponent.
+See [game.svg](game.svg)

 # Step 3 : Advanced IA